dsaf/denys-news/README.md

 ## How to Run

-*Note: on start up and every 60 seconds (configurable) after, the API web application will be polling Hacker News API for new data.
+*Note: on start up and every 60 seconds (configurable) after, the wrapper API web application will be polling source API for new data.
-During these periods, the application will be making a number of requests to Hacker News API as quickly as possible in controlled batches making up to 8 (configurable) parrallel requests at a time.*
+During these periods, the application will be making a number of requests to source API as quickly as possible in controlled batches making up to 8 (configurable) parrallel requests at a time.*

 ### Development prerequisites